INTRODUCTION

 When you enter the city

 Jesus stayed at Bethany with the other ten disciples while Peter and John went to prepare the Passover meal.
-It must be in Jerusalem because the Passover sacrifice could not take place anywhere else.
-“You shall offer the Passover sacrifice from your flock and your herd to the LORD, your God, in the place the LORD will choose as the dwelling place of his name” (Deut 16:2).
-So, the city Jesus referred to was Jerusalem, where the lamb has to be sacrificed and eaten with a Passover meal.
+It must be in Jerusalem because the Passover sacrifice could not take place anywhere else – “You shall offer the Passover sacrifice from your flock and your herd to the LORD, your God, in the place the LORD will choose as the dwelling place of his name” (Deut 16:2).
+So, the city Jesus referred to was Jerusalem, where the lamb had to be sacrificed and eaten with a Passover meal.

-A man will come to you carrying a jar of water.
+A man will come to you carrying a jar of water

 Follow him to the house he enters